atomicdata-dev/atomic-data-docs/src/core/querying.md

 ## Subject fetching (HTTP)

 The simplest way of getting Atomic Data, is by sending an HTTP GET request to the subject URL.
-Set the correct `Content-Type` header to make sure you
+Set the `Content-Type` header to an Atomic Data compatible mime type, such as `application/atomic+x-ndjson`.

 ```HTTP
 GET https://example.com/myResource HTTP/1.1
 Content-Type: application/atomic+x-ndjson
 ```

-The server should respond with a set of Atoms:
+The server should respond with all the Atoms of which the requested URL is the subject:

 ```HTTP
 HTTP/1.1 200 OK